kkan0615/kkan0615.github.io/_posts/2022-08-27-type-vs-interface.md

 The reason is interface can not have tuple directly.

 ## Type can use "computed properties"
+The computed properties are number and symbol named properties in index types and mapped types
 ### Types
 ```typescript
 type Keys = 'firstName' | 'lastName';